pmlmodelling/marineheat/README.md

 # heatwaves
-Python code/package for heat wave analysis
+A Python package for heat wave analysis of NetCDF model output